BilkentCrypto/per-capita-superhack/README.md

 ## How it’s made:

-UPDATE: We have migrated our contract from Goerli to Sepolia.
+UPDATE: We have migrating our contract from Goerli to Sepolia.
+Some addresses can differ.

 PerCapita platform consists of three smart contracts written in Solidity, and a website written in React.js.
 PerCapita Main Contract is in the Zora Testnet.
 Another contract called L2HyperlaneBroadcaster is also in Zora.
 Third contract called L1HyperlaneReceiver is in the Sepolia Testnet.